enviromapholdings/Docs/getting-started-analyst/log-in.rst

 Enter the follow fields:

+Old Password:
-:Old Password: Enter the password you just logged in with.
+	Enter the password you just logged in with.

+New Password:
-:New Password: Enter what youw want your new password to be.
+	Enter what youw want your new password to be.

+Confirm Password:
-:Confirm Password: Re-enter what your new password.
+	Re-enter what your new password.

 .. note::